 Store Kit prompts users to authorize a purchase and then notifies your app so that you can provide the purchased items to the users.
 Store Kit does not provide functionality for presenting your store to the users, you must design this yourself.
 Note that all products you sell via In-App Purchase must be registered in the App Store.
 See the In-App Purchase Programming Guide for more information.

-As you design the purchasing experience in your app, consider the following guidelines.
+As you design the purchasing experience, follow these guidelines.

-Elegantly integrate your purchasing interface with your app.
+Elegantly integrate the purchasing interface with your app.
 When presenting products for users to purchase and handling their transactions, create a seamless experience for your users.
-When you make In-App Purchase a thoughtfully designed aspect of your app and not a clumsy addition, you may entice users to purchase more.
+When you make In-App Purchase a thoughtfully designed aspect of your app, and not a clumsy addition, you may entice users to purchase more.

-Do not alter the default confirmation dialog.
-When users choose to purchase a product, Store Kit presents a confirmation dialog.
-You should not try to override this dialog.
-It helps users avoid an accidental purchase.
+Don’t alter the default confirmation dialog.
+When users choose a product to purchase, Store Kit presents a confirmation dialog that helps them avoid accidental purchases.

-Calendar allows users to manage their schedules.
-They can create events, specify the time and location of an event, and invite others to join.
-You can integrate Calendar information directly into your app so that users do not need to look up or reenter information.
+Calendar helps people manage their schedules and create and respond to events.
+You can integrate Calendar information into your app so that users don’t need to look up or reenter information.
 With the Event Kit framework, you can access users’ events and create, edit, or delete new events.
 See Calendar and Reminders Programming Guide for more information.

-With Reminders, users keep track of tasks, to-dos, and events.
-Users specify the time and location of a reminder and mark it completed when it’s finished.
-They can set alarms for their reminders that go off at a certain time or location.
-You can integrate information from Reminders directly into your app.
+Using Reminders, people keep track of tasks, to-do items, and events.
+Users specify the time and location of a reminder, set an alarm, and mark it completed when it’s finished.
 Using the Event Kit framework, you can access users’ reminders, and create, edit, or delete new reminders.
 Reminders and Calendars use the same framework and access the same Calendar database.
 See Calendar and Reminders Programming Guide for more information.

 Contacts helps users keep track of their contacts, storing information such as names, phone numbers, fax numbers, and email addresses.
 Users appreciate apps that access this information automatically so that they don’t have to look it up or reenter it more than necessary.